datalin/RIRINSE/README.md

 The kinds of problems it is looking at:

  * How to identify where resources are delegated
+ *     Where are the resouces bought from?
+ *     which country is buying these resources ?
+ *     Which country is the resouces being sold to / or used at ?
+E.g: BD buys and IP block & is listed under Ireland but being used in Thailand.
  * How to identify where resources are being used
  * How to correlate the resources between different information sources
+ *     centrlized display of resource distribution amoungst all RIRs (with different time zones)
+ *         Geofeed, Maxmind, caida, Internet Health Report.

 # RIRINSE-APNIC57